Phineas-bot/NEXUSAI-ENTERPRISES/README.md

 ## Routing & IP Simulation

 - `StorageVirtualNetwork` automatically assigns `10.0.x.y` addresses to nodes and tracks per-link latency and bandwidth metrics.
-- A link-state shortest-path algorithm (Dijkstra) computes end-to-end routes; transfers that lack a route fail fast, and tests can introspect the chosen path via `StorageVirtualNetwork.get_route`.
+- A link-state shortest-path algorithm (Dijkstra) or optional distance-vector strategy computes end-to-end routes; transfers that lack a route fail fast, and tests can introspect the chosen path via `StorageVirtualNetwork.get_route`.
 - Each chunk traverses every hop in its route, sharing bandwidth per link; excess capacity on one hop immediately advances the chunk to the next hop, so pipelines form naturally.
 - Latency metrics propagate when replica nodes spawn, ensuring new links integrate seamlessly with the routing fabric.

+## Network Failover & Advanced Routing

+- `StorageVirtualNetwork` now accepts a `routing_strategy` of `"link-state"` (default) or `"distance-vector"`, letting scenarios bias toward global optimality or hop-by-hop convergence without rewriting tests.
+- Links and nodes expose `fail_link`, `restore_link`, `fail_node`, and `restore_node` helpers so simulations can trigger outages; the network automatically removes failed resources from routing tables.
+- In-flight transfers detect mid-route failures, attempt to recompute a viable path, and either resume on the new route or surface deterministic errors if capacity is exhausted or isolation persists.
+- Distance-vector routing uses periodic neighbor updates with latency-aware weights, producing different but predictable paths that the new regression suite asserts explicitly.
+- See `tests/test_storage_network.py::test_link_failure_reroutes_inflight_transfer`, `...::test_node_failure_aborts_transfer`, and `...::test_distance_vector_routing_selects_lowest_latency_path` for concrete failover and strategy coverage.

 ## Virtual OS Resource Model